learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 let companyName = 'Scuber';
 ```

-Great, our first test is now passing.
-However, the second test that is also about
+If you run `learn` again, you'll see that our first test is now passing.
-`companyName` is not yet passing.
-It's not passing because, it expects a change to
+However, the second test, which is also about `companyName`, is not yet passing.
-`companyName` to throw a `TypeError`.
-It sounds like it wants `companyName` to
+It's not passing because it expects `companyName` to be declared using a
-be declared using a different keyword than the `let` keyword - it needs a
+different keyword than the `let` keyword &mdash; it needs a keyword that is used
-keyword that is used for variables that can't be changed...
+for variables that can't be changed...

 Continue to work through the problems below.
 Keep in mind the general workflow
 for a lab: